Raghavvram/notes/Virtualization/KVM.md

 - **KVM (Kernel-based Virtual Machine)**: A Type 2 hypervisor that runs on top of a Linux host OS.
 It provides near-native performance by leveraging hardware virtualization and integrates well with Linux tools and services.
 KVM is highly flexible and suitable for development, testing, and cloud environments.
 It is open-source and free to use, with strong community support.

-x) and provide user-friendly GUIs for VM management.
-They are suitable for personal use, development, testing, and